GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

-### LAB 6: Determine Whether Files Need Processing
+### LAB 6: Establish the Looping Mechanism to move the uploaded files
+We'll create the looping mechanism to grab each file uploaded in the manual form process.
+This will need two script tasks: _check-for-files_ and _looping-logic_.

+> [!NOTE]
-The process now needs to determine whether any files were uploaded.
+> The process now needs to determine whether any files were uploaded.
-- If files exist, the process will begin processing them.
+> - If files exist, the process will begin processing them.
-- If no files exist, the process will skip file processing.
+> - If no files exist, the process will skip file processing.

 **Add a File Check Script Task**.
-Create a new **Script Task** after the _create-claim-doc_ task and before the _move-file_ task; title it: ```check-for-files```.
+1. Create a new **Script Task** after the _create-claim-doc_ task and before the _move-file_ task; title it: ```check-for-files```.
-   - This Script Task will determine whether files were attached.

-**Configure Variable Mapping**
+2. Create a new **Script** with the same name.
-Configure the Script Task to use:
-**All Input / Output**
+3. Configure the Script Task to use: **All Input / Output**
-- This allows the script to work with the process variables required for the file-processing logic.

-**Add the Script**
-1. Open the Script Task configuration.
+4. Open the Script Task configuration.
-2. Add the following script template and write the Javascript to perform these actions.
+5. Add the following script template and write the Javascript to perform these actions.
 The script will determine whether files exist and prepare the variables used by the upcoming gateway.
 ```
 // 1. create a local variable that gets a reference to the var_attachedFile process variable